Tyler LaTorre

 Tyler James LaTorre (born April 22, 1983) is an American baseball coach and former professional baseball catcher.
-He is the pitching coach at Sacramento State University.
+He is the head baseball coach of the Pepperdine University baseball team.
 LaTorre played college baseball at University of California, Davis from 2003 to 2006 for coach Rex Peters before going on to a professional career from 2006 to 2016.
 He played for Team Italy in the 2013 World Baseball Classic.